Oigen cast iron (history, how to use, care for your cast-iron)

 Origins

-Oigen makes their cast iron products in the Prefecture of Iwate.
+Oigen makes its cast iron products in the Prefecture of Iwate.

 Founded

-And established in 1852.
-The foundry is owned by the Oikawa family that also runs the Oitomi (external link) foundry nearby.
+and dates back to 1852.
+And still run foundry by the Oikawa family, who also operates the Oitomi (external link) foundry nearby.

 Cast-iron